DEPRESSION AS A DISEASE OF MODERN-DAY LIVING

 The pathology of depression has yet to be fully established.
 Common neurobiological factors include disruptions in serotonin signaling of the central nervous system and sometimes of other tissues, such as blood platelets.
 This is observed for all types of depression and is one of the reasons that serotonin reuptake inhibitors are often prescribed.

 Norepinephrine and dopamine levels may be altered in states of severe depression, affecting attention, energy levels, motivation and perceived reward.
-Unbalanced glutamate, GABA and brain-derived neurotropic factor levels are also implicated in moderating cognitive ability in depressed people.
+Unbalanced glutamate, GABA and brain-derived neurotrophic factor levels are also implicated in moderating cognitive ability in depressed people.

 Damage to areas of the brain that regulate emotion can contribute towards chronic depression and anxiety as well.
 Thus neurological diseases, vascular lesions, brain ischemia and traumatic brain injury are known to substantially increase the risk for depression.